 A repayment may be required when aid has been credited to a student's account from financial aid funds in excess of the amount of aid the student earned during the semester.
 The amount of Title IV aid earned is determined by multiplying the total Title IV aid for which the student is qualified by the percentage of time during the term that the student was enrolled.
 If less aid was disbursed than was earned, the student may receive a late disbursement for the difference.

-If more aid was disbursed than was earned, the amount of Title IV aid that must be returned (i.e., that was unearned) is determined by subtracting the earned amount from the amount actually disbursed.
+Over Award: In rare instances, a student may receive more aid than was earned.
+This may occur if a student is enrolled in a certain number of credit hours, and withdrawals from one or more credit hours after the Add/Drop period has ended.
+If more aid was disbursed than was earned, the amount of Title IV aid that must be returned (i.e., the unearned amount) is determined by subtracting the earned amount from the amount actually disbursed.

-The responsibility for returning unearned aid is allocated between Atlanta's John Marshall Law School and the student according to the portion of disbursed aid that could have been used to cover AJMLS charges and the portion that could have been disbursed directly to the student once AJMLS charges were covered.
-AJMLS will distribute the unearned aid back to the Title IV programs as specified by law.
-The student will be billed for the amount the student owes to the Title IV programs and any amount due to AJMLS resulting from the return of Title IV funds used to cover charges.
+The responsibility for returning unearned aid is allocated between the Law School and the student according to the portion of disbursed aid that could have been used to cover Law School charges and the portion that could have been disbursed directly to the student once the Law School charges were covered.
+The Law School will distribute the unearned aid back to the Title IV programs as specified by law.
+The student will be billed for the amount the student owes to the Title IV programs and any amount due to the Law School resulting from the return of Title IV funds used to cover charges.